philpeace/CodePeace.Velcro/readme.md

 In order to get much of the neat Bootstrap styled widgets working properly you will need to enable the 'Widget Alternate' module in Orchard

 ## Documentation
-There's documentation in teh [wiki](https://github.com/philpeace/CodePeace.Velcro/wiki)
+There's documentation in the [wiki](https://github.com/philpeace/CodePeace.Velcro/wiki)

 ## License